-Weekdays - medical specialists who are assigned to clinical on-call status for up to a 16 hour period shall be paid twenty-five percent of their hourly base wage up to four hours of base pay.
+Work days - medical specialists who are assigned to clinical on-call status for up to a sixteen (16) hour period shall be paid twenty-five percent (25%) of their hourly base wage up to four (4) hours of base pay.

-Weekends - medical specialists who are assigned to clinical on-call status for up to a 24 hour period shall be paid twenty-five percent of their hourly base wage up to six hours of base pay.
+Non-work days or holidays - medical specialists who are assigned to clinical on-call status for up to a twenty-four (24) hour period shall be paid twenty-five percent (25%) of their hourly base wage up to six (6) hours of base pay.